JessicaGarson/record-collecting/README.md

-# Solving the Problem of Buying the Same Record Many Times with MongoDB Stitch, Twilio and GitHub Pages
+# Solving the Problem of Buying the Same Record Many Times with MongoDB Stitch and GitHub Pages

 I collect vinyl records but every so often I buy a record I already own.
 I created a site where I can see the records I already own.
-To update the records that I own I wanted to be able to text each new record I built to a number.
 This tutorial will walk you through how to make this site.

 MongoDB Stitch allows us to quickly create a database and connect to the code using JavaScript to query.
-We can also connect via a webhook to Twilio, so that we can update our site by sending text messages to a number.
 GitHub Pages lets us host our site without much configuration.

 ## Step 1 - Create a GitHub Repo
 In your GitHub account you will need to create a repository for this project called `record-collecting`.